sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A third-person top-down or top-down oblique gaming video with the camera above the character, offering a top-down perspective.
+- A gaming video with a top-down or oblique top-down view, where the camera is placed directly above the character and looks down on them.

 </details>